 Yes, there just happens to be a giant heart-infested holiday coming right around the corner that many consider to be the biggest date night of the year.
-In its honor I have rounded up a short list of restaurants where the ambience is such that couples mooning across the table at each other are as much a fixture as dimmer switches and candlelight.
+In its honor we have rounded up a short list of restaurants where the ambience is such that couples mooning across the table at each other are as much a fixture as dimmer switches and candlelight.

-Regardless, these hot spots have some of the sexiest tables in town and each has its own way of turning up the heat.
-Some may be doing special Valentine's Day menus and seatings—check in soon with individual restaurants for specials and reservations.
+These hot spots have some of the sexiest tables in town and each has its own way of turning up the heat.
+Some may be doing special Valentine’s Day menus and seatings—check in soon with individual restaurants for specials and reservations.

 Boat Street Cafe

 With its gently twinkling lights, generously-spaced tables and air of seclusion, it’s easy to feel like you, your love and the velvety French country pâté sitting between you are the only things that exist in the whole world. boatstreetcafe.com

 The cozy quarters, offbeat décor, charmingly quirky waitstaff and ravioli dishes named ‘Happy Sausage Pillows’ may just make you want to go home and do something cozy, offbeat, and charmingly quirky involving happy, sausage, and pillows. bizzarroitaliancafe.com

 Refined seasonal Northern Italian fare in a casual neighborhood setting make this a local go-to spot for a candlelit dinner at its outposts in both Wallingford and Bellevue. cantinettaseattle.com, cantinettabellevue.com

 Greenwood’s beloved vegetarian mainstay delivers on both sumptuously seasonal and local fare as well as an ooh-la-la atmosphere thanks to proprietors Kathryn Neuman and Michael Hughes’ shared background in painting and art. carmelita.net